 It has a good server network, with more than 900 spread over 190 countries, which is far more places than other providers.
-Some are in Oman, so you’ll be able to access content restricted to the region, if that’s what you want.
+Some are in Oman, so you’ll be able to get an Oman IP address to access content restricted to the region, if that’s what you want.

 Its speeds are okay for most activities and there are no bandwidth caps.

 Other Reasons We Like HideMyAss

 You can get it for Windows, macOS, Android and iOS and the clients are easy to use.

 If you need help, you can start with the handy knowledgebase, which should be enough to fix most common issues.
 For more technical queries, you can contact a member of support through email or live chat.
 The fastest option is live chat, but the staff is friendly and helpful either way.